stennety/mywebsite/_posts/2021-12-11-indieweb-included.md

 ### Notes

-I haven’t yet implemented them, but I'm intrigued by the idea of notes (a status or reply) posts which cross-post to Twitter or other select networks.
+I haven’t yet implemented them, but I’m intrigued by the idea of notes (a status or reply) posts which cross-post to Twitter or other select networks.

 ## Indie Outcome